cesibley/Wally-s-Basic/README.md

 # Wally's Basic (WBASIC)

 WBASIC is a GW-BASIC–style interpreter with a GTK3 user interface, focused on faithful classic BASIC behavior and a clean, portable C codebase.
+Currently text only.
+Graphic command are in planning.

 ## Version
-**1.0** — January 29, 2026
+**1.05** — January 30, 2026

 ## Features
 - GW-BASIC–style syntax and semantics